jknoll18/csce274/README.txt

   dr:  drive                  drives the create2 using both wheels !:   stop                   manually stops the create2
   d:   close                  closes out the connection to the create2
+  rp:  reset and passive      resets the create2 and sets it in passive mode
+  ra:  pentagon program       Runs the pentagon program from project 1
+  ra2: random walk program    Runs the random walk program from project 2
+  pdc: wall following program Runs the wall following behavior from project 3
+  e:   exit                   Exit the command interface
+  p:   passive                sets the create2 to passive mode
+  s:   safe                   sets the create2 to safe mode

 Contributors:
 Kaitlyn Ash